Kapaya/vlhcc21/paper.md

     - "Sections"
 abstract: |

-A range of prior research has developed systems that have made web customization more accessible to end-users.
-Web scraping, the process of extracting structured data from a website, is a common building block among them.
-It is achieved either via programming-by-demonstration (accessible to end-users but not expressive enough to specify complex scraping tasks) or via traditional programming (expressive but not accessible to end-users).
+Web scraping, the process of extracting structured data from a website, is a common building block of web customization systems.
+Prior approaches have allowed users to perform web scraping by directly demonstrating examples, but this typically doesn’t allow for as much expressiveness as traditional programming.

-In this paper, we present a new model for web scraping for customization that combines the ease of use of programming-by-demonstration and the expressiveness of traditional programming.
-The web scraping program synthesized via programming-by-demonstration is presented as a Cascading Style Sheet (CSS) selector in a spreadsheet formula language.
-Crucially, these synthesized CSS selectors can be directly edited to specify scraping operations which can not be achieved via programming-by-demonstration alone.
+In this paper, we present a new interaction model for web scraping that combines the ease of use of programming-by-demonstration and the expressiveness of traditional programming.
+When a user demonstrates examples of data to extract, a web scraping program is synthesized and presented as a spreadsheet formula.
+Crucially, the user can also directly edit the formula, allowing them to specify scraping operations which can not be achieved via demonstration alone.

-To illustrate our model, we implement it as an extension of Wildcard, an end-user customization system based on interactions with an in-website spreadsheet table.
-Because customizations in Wildcard are expressed as spreadsheet formulas, we go beyond a model that combines web scraping by demonstration and traditional programming to a unified model for web scraping *and* customization.
-Through concrete examples and a user study, we show how our model enables web customization on a wider range of websites and provides a more incremental approach to web scraping for customization.
+To illustrate our model, we implement it as a browser extension called Joker.
+Through concrete examples and a small user study, we show how Joker enables users to scrape and customize websites more flexibly than in prior systems.

 ---